RioReal/Paper_Review/NDSS__2019__Data-Oblivious-ISA-Extensions-for-Side-Channel-Resistant-and-High-Performance-Computing.md

 ## Summary
 ### Motivation
-The background on the data oblivious program and the threat model is based on two security definitions:
+The data oblivious program and its threat model is based on two security definitions:

 - *Confidential input privacy* means that the adversary can't distinguish two confidential inputs in polynomial time by the data oblivious program's observable execution trace.